andykais/forager/monorepo/packages/cli/README.md

 Commands:

-  init                  - Initialize a forager database and set up a config file search                - search for media in the forager database discover  <globpath>  - Discover media with a provided glob to the forager database create    <filepath>  - add a file to the forager database
+  init                  - set up a forager config file and initialize a the database search                - search for media in the forager database discover  <globpath>  - add media to the forager database with a provided file glob create    <filepath>  - add a file to the forager database delete                - delete a file from the forager database
 ```